 - Give them a Boost:

 By using Sure Champ as a top-dress you can make sure that appetite and intake stays more consistent.
 However, sometimes a poor appetite can be due to other unforeseen circumstances or stressors.
 If you have tried the other methods mentioned and have not seen a change, administering Vita Charge would be a great next step.
 Vita Charge increases appetite and helps speed recovery from stress.
-It can be easily administered as a paste, stress tub or even through your animal’s water with the new Vita Charge Liquid Boost.
+It can be easily administered as a gel, stress tub or even through your animal’s water with the new Vita Charge Liquid Boost.